DC Solicitation Lawyer

 How a DC Solicitation Lawyer Can Help

 There are several options when it comes to fighting your charge of solicitation.
 One common defense in police sting arrests is entrapment.
 Entrapment may have occurred if the solicitation was the result of an officer’s inducement, rather than an intention to commit a crime.
 An arrest resulting from entrapment is unwarranted and yet being charged with solicitation, even if the charges were the result of entrapment, can still cause damage to a person’s personal and professional life.
-Our attorneys can evaluate the exact methods used by law enforcement in a sting operation to determine whether or not you were the victim of entrapment.
+A solicitation lawyer in DC can evaluate the exact methods used by law enforcement in a sting operation to determine whether or not you were the victim of entrapment.

 Please contact us for more information or to schedule a free consultation with one of our attorneys.